GOMC-WSU/GOMC/README.md

       ```bash
       ./metamake.sh
       ```
-  7. Step 4 should generate all the executables in `bin` directory
+  7. Last step should generate all the executables in `bin` directory

   You can either copy the executable into your example directory or add `bin` directory to your path.
 We rocommend the latter.